kigster/arli-cmake/README.md

 ### Added Features as Compared to Arduino-CMake

-This project compliments [arduino-cmake](https://github.com/arduino-cmake/arduino-cmake) in the following way:
+This project compliments [arduino-cmake](https://github.com/arduino-cmake/arduino-cmake) by providing additional CMake functions which offers the following features:

-First of all, it provides an additional CMake library that offers the following:

  * a comprehensive **third-party Arduino library installation**, download, compilation and linking into a static `.a.` library.

  * **automatic serial device detection** (that should work on Mac OSX and Unix, but unfortunately not on Windows).
 This feature is particularly useful if only one matching device is found — then you don't need to specify it manually.
-Plus, if you plug in another board, `cmake` will automatically detect the new serial device (just don't forget to remove the other board, as this only works when only device is plugged in).
+Plus, if you plug in another board, `cmake` will automatically detect the new serial device (just don't forget to remove the other board, as this only works when only one device is plugged in).

  * Alternatively, you can override board name, cpu and the Serial Port (device) by using these environment variables: